A few years back I wrote a case study about mismanaged federal grant funds from a highly critical audit report criticizing a lack of grant management.

 Additionally, grant monies were spent on activities that did not meet the programmatic objectives of the federal funding pointing again to a lack of grant management and oversight.

-3 things you can do to avoid trouble:
+Here are 3 things you can do to avoid trouble with your federal grant:

-• Pay subgrantees based on actual expenditures and only with adequate documentation
+- Pay subrecipients based on actual expenditures and only with adequate documentation

-• Develop a monitoring strategy and get out and do the monitoring
+- Develop a subaward monitoring strategy and get out and do the monitoring

 Lucy Morgan CPA, MBA